jaydenyen123/SpringMVCLearning/README.md

 # URL vs URI
 The difference is URL locate and URI identify a resource in internet URL is a subset of URI

+# Hikari Data Pool
+When Spring starts up, it automatically starts a set of connections to the database server, in this case -- MYSQL, and those connections are maintained in the Hikari Data Source Pool.

+# Hibernate entity to SQL statement mapping
+You can setup properties like those in application.properties to allow Hibernate reflect upon the entities and create the SQL statements that will reflect on the entities to create the database

+# default SQL file name
+During database initialization, Hibernate will look for import.sql and Spring will look for schema.sql and data.sql at the root level for execution